kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

 #### Simple operator precedence parsing

 Let's start by writing a function to only parse multiplication and division operations.
 Since both multiplication and division have the same precedence, we just have to ensure that it's parsed left to right.
-Also we have to consider that a number by itself is a valid expression(like "123").
+Also, we have to consider that a number by itself is a valid expression(like "123").
 Meaning that we need to be able to handle that case as well.
-We will return if we ever see a operator that is not the correct precedence level.
+We will return if we ever see an operator that is not the correct precedence level.

 ```C
 // Parse multiplication, division or just an atom value.